Is one of the world’s biggest banks giving you value for money transfers? Use our review to find out more.

-HSBC offers fast and easy international money transfers to allow its customers to send funds to more than 160 countries.
-The service is available 24 hours a day, seven days a week and allows you to send up to £50,000 within a matter of minutes.
-Online transfers are also fee-free if sent to a HSBC bank account overseas, while you can send transfers over the phone or from a HSBC branch if that is more convenient.
+HSBC offers fast and easy international money transfers to over 160 countries.
+The service is available 24 hours a day, seven days a week, and allows you to send up to £50,000 within minutes.

 HSBC exchange rates